ranjithshegde/ccls.nvim/README.md

 # ccls.nvim

 A neovim plugin to configure ccls language server and use its extensions.
+[ccls](https://github.com/MaskRay/ccls) is a language server for `c`, `cpp` and variants that offers comparable on-speec features as `clangd` along with a many extensions.

-This plugin offers a tree-browser structure to parse the AST provided by ccls extensions and to quickly navigate to them.
+This plugin offers a tree-browser structure to parse the AST provided by [ccls extensions](https://github.com/MaskRay/ccls/wiki/LSP-Extensions) and to quickly navigate to them.

 These AST features include: